 Freshwater and marine water have very different densities, due to the salts dissolved in marine water.
 As a result of this density contrast, when the meltwater — originating from the glacier surface — flows down the cracks and emerges at the base of the glacier, it starts upwelling causing the formation of subglacial plumes.
 The rising plume entrains nutrient-rich, warmer water from the deep that further melts the glacier ice.
 In light of the effects of global warming and climate change, which have caused a massive loss in the volume of glaciers, understanding how plumes behave and evolve is crucial for predicting both glacier retreat and fjord response.

 The scientists conducted the most comprehensive plume monitoring campaign to date at Bowdoin Glacier (Kangerluarsuup Sermia), Greenland.
 It involved a chain of subsurface sensors recording oceanographic data directly at the calving front at different depths.
-Additional observations were made by time-lapse cameras, a seismometer, unmanned aerial vehicles, and etc. This high-temporal-resolution dataset was then subjected to a thorough analysis to identify connections, patterns, and trends.
+Additional observations were made by time-lapse cameras, a seismometer, unmanned aerial vehicles, etc. This high-temporal-resolution dataset was then subjected to a thorough analysis to identify connections, patterns, and trends.

 The study reveals that the dynamics of the plume and glacier-fjord are far more complex than previously thought.
 It is intermittent in nature and influenced by a diversity of factors, such as sudden stratification changes and drainage of marginal lakes.
 For example, the scientists observed the abrupt subglacial drainage of an ice-dammed lake via the plume which had a pronounced impact on its dynamics and was accompanied by a seismic tremor several hours long.
 They also show that tides may influence the plumes, which have not been accounted for in previous studies of Greenlandic glaciers.
 Additionally, they suggest that the wind needs more attention as it may also affect the structure of the subglacial plumes.

-From their results, the scientists conclude that their work is the first step enabling researchers to transition from a snapshot view of a plume to a continuously updated image.
+From their results, the scientists conclude that their work is the first step in enabling researchers to transition from a snapshot view of a plume to a continuously updated image.
 The identified processes and their role in the glacier environments will have to be refined in future studies via modeling and new observations.

 Reference: “Co-seismic eruption and intermittent turbulence of a subglacial discharge plume revealed by continuous subsurface observations in Greenland” by Evgeny A. Podolskiy, Naoya Kanna and Shin Sugiyama, 24 March 2021, Communications Earth & Environment.